Claro M. Recto: Death

+Legacy
-Teodoro M. Locsín of Philippines Free Press, defined Recto's genius:

-Recto is not a good speaker, no. He will arouse no mob.
+Recto is referred to by some as the "Great Academician" or the "finest mind of his generation".
+Teodoro M. Locsín of Philippines Free Press, defined Recto's genius:Recto is not a good speaker, no. He will arouse no mob.
 But heaven help the one whose pretensions he chooses to demolish.
-His sentences march like ordered battalions against the inmost citadel of the man's arguments, and reduce them to rubble; meanwhile his reservations stand like armed sentries against the most silent approach and every attempt at encirclement by the adversary.
-The reduction to absurdity of Nacionalista senator Zulueta's conception of sound foreign policy was a shattering experience, the skill that goes into the cutting of a diamond went into the work of demolition.
+His sentences march like ordered battalions against the inmost citadel of the man's arguments and reduce them to rubble; meanwhile, his reservations stand like armed sentries against the most silent approach and every attempt at encirclement by the adversary.
+The reduction to absurdity of Nacionalista senator Zulueta's conception of sound foreign policy was a shattering experience; the skill that goes into the cutting of a diamond went into the work of demolition.
 There was no slip of the hand, no flaw in the tool.
 All was delicately, perfectly done...
 Recto cannot defend the indefensible, but what can be defended, he will see to it that it will not be taken.

-Criticism

-His critics or fellow historians claim that Recto's brilliance is overshadowed by his inability to capture nationwide acceptance.
+Critics claim that Recto's brilliance is overshadowed by his inability to capture nationwide acceptance.
 His lack of popularity frequently saw him at the bottom of senate votes, and he sometimes lost the senate elections.
-Even leftist groups and Maoists in the 1970s criticized him for being too much of an elitist.
-He was seen as out of touch with the poor, and only garnered less than nine percent of votes when he ran for president in 1957.
-He could have been an exceptional leader, perhaps a great president, but his appeal was limited to the intellectual elite and the nationalist minority of his time, though others argued that he was just too ahead of his time.
-In the same article, political editorialist, Manuel L. Quezon III, laments this fact:
+He was seen as out of touch with the poor and only garnered less than nine percent of votes when he ran for the presidency in 1957.
+His appeal was limited to the intellectual elite and the nationalist minority of his time, though others argue that he was just too ahead of his time.

-Recto's leadership was the curious kind that only finds fulfillment from being at the periphery of power, and not from being its fulcrum.
+Political editorialist Manuel L. Quezon III, laments:Recto's leadership was the curious kind that only finds fulfillment from being at the periphery of power, and not from being its fulcrum.
 It was the best occupation suited to the satirist that he was.
-His success at the polls would be limited, his ability to mold the minds of his contemporaries was only excelled by Rizal's...But he was admired for his intellect and his dogged determination to never let the opposition be bereft of a champion, still his opposition was flawed.
+His success at the polls would be limited, his ability to mold the minds of his contemporaries was only excelled by Rizal's...
+But he was admired for his intellect and his dogged determination to never let the opposition be bereft of a champion, still, his opposition was flawed.
 For it was one that never bothered to transform itself into an opposition capable of taking power.

 However, one possible explanation as to why Recto was never able to capture full national acceptance was because he dared to strongly oppose the national security interests of the United States in the Philippines, as when he campaigned against the US military bases in his country.
 During the 1957 presidential campaign, the Central Intelligence Agency (CIA) conducted black propaganda operations to ensure his defeat, including the distribution of condoms with holes in them and marked with `Courtesy of Claro M. Recto' on the labels.